-- local preference is used for influencing policy within an AS - MEDs are used to influence policy over multiple links between the local and an immediately neighbouring AS - BGP Communities can also be used to influence policy over multiple links between the local and neighbouring AS - The AS path prepend is used to influence external policy on a global scale (which includes the immediately neighbouring AS).
+- local preference is used for influencing policy within an AS - MEDs are used to influence policy over multiple links between the local and an immediately neighbouring AS - The AS path prepend is used to influence external policy on a global scale (which includes the immediately neighbouring AS).
+Current Internet practice is to add three of the local AS in any AS prepend obviously the application determines what is actually deployed.